 We are a behavioral and systems neuroscience laboratory investigating the neuronal basis of fear memory, depression and anxiety.
 We utilize various anatomical, electrophysiological, and behavioral techniques in rodents to study the specific neuronal subcircuits and differential functions of several basal forebrain nuclei, the bed nucleus of the stria terminalis (BNST), suprachiasmatic nucleus (SCN), amygdala and hippocampus in the aforementioned cognitive-affective processes.
-We are particularly interested in understanding how oscillatory activity, both neuronal (i.e. brain rhythms) and physiological (e.g. circadian rhythms), relates to limbic networks underlying the aforementioned phenomena.
-We run a number of projects in parallel, all ultimately contributing to our understanding of how periodic orbits, whether reflecting coordinated activity patterns between different types of neuron or endogenously generated biochemical cycles, alter fear processing in the brain and the resulting fear response.
+We are particularly interested in understanding how physiological (e.g. circadian rhythms) or social alterations relate to limbic networks underlying acute and chronic forms of fear.
+We run a number of projects in parallel, all contributing to our understanding of how fear memory and related stress-response is processed in the brain.

-Basal Forebrain Modulation of Acute and Chronic Fear
+Basal Forebrain GABAergic Modulation of Acute and Chronic Fear

 The basal forebrain nuclei send cholinergic, glutamatergic, GABAergic and peptidergic projections to several limbic structures that underlie diverse forms of memory and affective processes.
 For instance, GABAergic projections from the medial septal nucleus of the basal forebrain is required for the emergence of hippocampal theta oscillation as well as hippocampal-dependent learning and memory, such as trace eye-blink conditioning and spatial navigation.
 These septo-hippocampal neurons, therefore, play a significant role in modulating local network computations of this limbic structure.
 We postulate that similar basal forebrain GABAergic projections to other limbic structures underlie learning processes run by those structures by contributing to local network activity/oscillations.
 As such, basal forebrain innervation of the basolateral amygdala may have a key role in conditioned fear learning and acute fear response, while a potential basal forebrain projection to the bed nucleus of the stria terminalis (BNST) may be required for sustained fear or anxiety.